 Seedlings are grown in greenhouses that protect them from getting too much sun or other elements before they are ready to be planted in fields.

-Our morning started off with an early breakfast in a newly-built enclosed rancho.1 From there, we were invited to take the younger plants from the greenhouse and plant them into a new lot on the farm.
+Our morning started off with an early breakfast in a newly-built enclosed rancho.[ref]Rancho is actually the term used to describe a traditional Dominican tobacco barn.
+They are much more open than barns you will find in Nicaragua and other places.[/ref] From there, we were invited to take the younger plants from the greenhouse and plant them into a new lot on the farm.

 Mountains and low hanging clouds make for a dramatic backdrop near the fields where the tobacco is being grown.